 Saturday – Rest

 Sunday – Iron Girl Half Marathon DNS Stayed home with sick babies and nursed a sore throat on the couch with soup and popsicles. (boo)

 So yes, I had some irregular leg pains pop up here and there this week.
 I’m clueless as to what may have triggered the pain.
 It was so sudden and odd to just wake up Wednesday morning with pain after not having memory of any specific trigger.
 I texted my old neighbor (the PT) to inquire what she thought I should do.
-Her advice was to schedule a full evaluation.
+Her advice was to schedule a full evaluation and she gave me a number for a service similar to this physical therapy Palo Alto CA company could offer me.
 The main reasoning behind this could be due to the physiological and physical changes my body is still experiencing due to pregnancy and breastfeeding.
 A combination of muscle weakness and shortening, postural imbalances, or ligament laxity may result in my needing some physical therapy.
 So let’s just take all this one step at a time.

 Tell me, did you have any muscle imbalances or weakness after your pregnancy?

 Have you heard of the 21 Day Fix?

 When do you start training for your Fall marathon?